parallaxsecond/parsec-book/src/parsec_client/api_overview.md

 - A value of 1 (`0x01`) indicates direct authentication.
 The service will expect the **authentication** field to contain a cleartext copy of the application identity, encoded as a UTF-8 string.
 - A value of 2 (`0x02`) indicates authentication tokens.
+This authentication type is not currently supported.
 The service will expect the **authentication** field to contain a JWT token.
 Tokens must be signed with the private key of the identity provider and their validity period must cover the moment when the check is done.
 - A value of 3 (`0x03`) indicates Unix peer credentials authentication.
 The service expects the **authentication** field to contain the Unix user identifier (UID, **not** username) of the connecting process as a zero-padded little-endian 32-bit unsigned integer.
 The Parsec service